PawelKnap/3D-human-pose-estimation/User Guide.md

 - Requirements
     - CUDA (Nvidia GPU) version:
         - NVIDIA graphics card with at least 8 GB available.
-        - At least 3 GB of free RAM memory (assuming cuDNN installed).
+        - At least 3 GB of free RAM memory
-        - Highly recommended: cuDNN.
     - Highly recommended: a CPU with at least 8 cores.

 - Advanced tip: You might need more resources with greater `--net_resolution` and/or `scale_number` or less resources by reducing them.